Prosecutors in Milan have investigated the supply chains of a number of fashion brands, following reports of worker exploitation.

 According to the press coverage, this is a further example of the Italian courts proactively taking action against companies in the fashion industry for failing to adequately oversee its supply chains.

-The court has sent a proposal to Italy’s Chamber of Fashion and other associations with guidelines to exert better control over the Italian supply chain.
+The court sent a proposal to Italy’s Chamber of Fashion and other associations with guidelines to exert better control over the Italian supply chain.

-Reuters article and Milano Corriere article
+Reuters article, Milano Corriere article and ICA press release